AkkaFranKebne/photo_location/README.md

 ad 2.
-done: sql and json version
+done: see sql and json version